clarkli86/CarND-Traffic-Sign-Classifier-Project/writeup_template.md

 ![alt text][feature_map_70_km]
 The feature map shows that digits and circular boundary around it have been emphasised for activitation.

-1. Unsuccessful prediction on No Entry
+1. Unsuccessful prediction on Turn Left Ahead
+2.1 Feature Map of Turn Left Ahead
+![alt text][feature_map_turn_left_ahead]
+2.2 Feature Map of Speed Limit 30km
-![alt text][feature_map_no_entry]
+![alt text][feature_map_30_km]
-The feature map shows that even the horizantal bar is found but the feature of cicular boundary is lost.
-The broken up segments of the boundary may make the model believe it is a priority road sign.
+Feature map of Speed Limit 30km suggest that the model is not capturing key features of digit `3`.
+Downloading more images of Speed Limit 30km shall be considered to prevent overfitting to training/validation/testing data set.

 ## References
 [1] https://en.wikipedia.org/wiki/Training,_test,_and_validation_sets